catseye/Cfluviurrh/README.markdown

 *   72: love
 *   73: lust

-(While some of the above may not be emotions per se, and while some combinations, such as "faint zeal", "mild rage", and "extreme apathy" may be tricky to express, this does not detract from the bare fact that Cfluviurrh *does* support experiencing emotions.)

 There are five intensity levels, listed in the following table.
 To find the intensity level of an emotion to be experienced, each of the first twenty-six registers are multiplied by three (modulo five) and this set of values is